 Expect to fill out paperwork and be placed on a waiting list.

-Check the OSAR website for locations and specific information about each one.
+Check the OSAR website for locations, hours, and appointments

 To schedule an appointment: